dusty-learning/setup-eslint/sublime/README.md

 Notice I added a `rules` property, which will contain all of your custom rules and tweaks you want to use.
 With this rule in place `console.log` will be treated as a warning instead of an error.

-And now we are done, you have successfully setup and used eslint!
+And now we are done, you have successfully setup and are ready to use eslint!

 **REMEMBER EACH PROJECT YOU CREATE WILL NEED THAT ESLINT FILE `.eslintrc.js`**